Monitoring

 Ensuring major resources remain operational

-Whether you design and implement the infrastructure for GRAX yourself or use GRAX-provided designs/templates, installing self-managed GRAX means running cloud infrastructure within your own environment.
+Whether you design and deploy the infrastructure for GRAX yourself or use GRAX-provided designs/templates, installing GRAX often means running cloud infrastructure within your own environment.
 This infrastructure isn't accessible or manageable by the GRAX team for the sake of safety, security, and compliance.
 Automated monitoring policies can help ensure that issues with this infrastructure are noticed quickly and downtime of your app remains low.

 Application Support Policy